Jortuk/SFIA-2/README.md

 'Mock Tests' were also used.
 Mocking, from the requests and unittest modules, allows you to assert a value that should return when testing a HTTP request response.
 Therefore, as the URLs for this are containerised using Docker, Pytest cannot access them, hence why mocking is used.
 Below is an example mock test I used for Service 4.

 ![](documentation/images/mock_test.PNG)

+## Project Retrospective <a name="retro"></a>
+### Notable Accomplishments <a name="na"></a>
+#### Good Use of the Feature Branch Model

+In my last project, I thought I had made good use of the Feature Branch Model, however my master branch was several commits ahead of the other branches because I had worked on my README.md after merging the master and developer branches together.
+This time around, to ensure this did not happen again, I had a seperate 'readme' branch to work on the README.md alone, before merging it with other branches.

+#### NGINX

+As discussed earlier, my implementation of NGINX, acting as a reverse proxy server, drastically improves my application security because it hides the ports to each service, only exposing port 80 to the open internet.
+Additionally, no secrets or vulnerable ports have been exposed on my GitHub.

+#### Automatisation

+There are several layers of automatisation in this project.
+First, a GitHub Webhook linked to my Jenkins server allowed my project to be automatically built and deployed whenever a new commit was pushed to my GitHub repository.
+Next, my Ansible Playbook and Inventory files installed all needed dependencies to each node for the application  to run.
+And finally, my docker-compose file allowed for all my images to be built and deployed with one command, which is run as part of the Jenkins server.

+### Project Drawbacks & Future Improvements <a name="pdfi"></a>
+#### Lack of Integration Testing

+Even though there was a high percentage of coverage in terms of Unit Testing with Pytest, there was no Integration Testing.
+This is a disadvantage as it decreases application validity.
+What's more, there is no way to verify whether the application works in unity.
+Ultimately, this goes against a TDD approach.
+In future, I will expand my knowledge on how to carry out Integration Testing, putting some time aside to focus on this as well as testing in general.

+#### No CRUD Functionality

+As part of the project brief, extra marks were given for creating an application that had Create, Read, Update and Delete functionality.
+Unfortunately, due to time restrictions, this was not part of the end product.
+This should be noted for future improvements, as it would greatly improve my application and project.

+#### Only Two Nodes

+Although extra marks are not given for using 3 or more VMs as nodes, this would be a good addition in future in order to practice what I has been taught to me, and futher demonstrate this way of thinking.

+## Installation Guide <a name="install"></a>